Financial Futures Ltd Liability Co. Sells 112 Shares of iShares Core S&P 500 ETF (NYSEARCA:IVV)

-Financial Futures Ltd Liability Co. cut its stake in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 6.7% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+Financial Futures Ltd Liability Co. lowered its stake in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 6.7% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 1,556 shares of the company’s stock after selling 112 shares during the period.
 Financial Futures Ltd Liability Co.’s holdings in iShares Core S&P 500 ETF were worth $598,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently bought and sold shares of the stock.
-Ironwood Wealth Management LLC. lifted its position in shares of iShares Core S&P 500 ETF by 6.1% in the first quarter.
-Ironwood Wealth Management LLC. now owns 77,088 shares of the company’s stock valued at $34,974,000 after acquiring an additional 4,405 shares in the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. lifted its position in shares of iShares Core S&P 500 ETF by 5.0% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 895,194 shares of the company’s stock valued at $406,141,000 after acquiring an additional 42,292 shares in the last quarter.
-Roundview Capital LLC increased its holdings in shares of iShares Core S&P 500 ETF by 7.3% in the first quarter.
-Roundview Capital LLC now owns 10,642 shares of the company’s stock worth $4,828,000 after purchasing an additional 728 shares during the last quarter.
-Great West Life Assurance Co.
-Can increased its holdings in shares of iShares Core S&P 500 ETF by 247.7% in the first quarter.
-Great West Life Assurance Co.
-Can now owns 911 shares of the company’s stock worth $423,000 after purchasing an additional 649 shares during the last quarter.
-Finally, Laurel Wealth Advisors Inc. increased its holdings in shares of iShares Core S&P 500 ETF by 27.1% in the first quarter.
-Laurel Wealth Advisors Inc. now owns 16,516 shares of the company’s stock worth $7,493,000 after purchasing an additional 3,523 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently made changes to their positions in IVV.
+Envestnet Asset Management Inc. grew its holdings in iShares Core S&P 500 ETF by 16.3% in the 3rd quarter.
+Envestnet Asset Management Inc. now owns 33,947,472 shares of the company’s stock valued at $12,175,261,000 after buying an additional 4,746,312 shares in the last quarter.
+Bank of New York Mellon Corp grew its holdings in shares of iShares Core S&P 500 ETF by 16.2% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 8,832,996 shares of the company’s stock worth $3,167,954,000 after purchasing an additional 1,229,595 shares in the last quarter.
+LPL Financial LLC grew its holdings in shares of iShares Core S&P 500 ETF by 1.1% during the 4th quarter.
+LPL Financial LLC now owns 7,994,304 shares of the company’s stock worth $3,071,491,000 after purchasing an additional 90,519 shares in the last quarter.
+First Command Advisory Services Inc. grew its holdings in shares of iShares Core S&P 500 ETF by 49.0% during the 4th quarter.
+First Command Advisory Services Inc. now owns 7,813,912 shares of the company’s stock worth $3,004,012,000 after purchasing an additional 2,568,971 shares in the last quarter.
+Finally, Wealth Enhancement Advisory Services LLC lifted its position in shares of iShares Core S&P 500 ETF by 10.9% during the 4th quarter.
+Wealth Enhancement Advisory Services LLC now owns 3,435,129 shares of the company’s stock worth $1,382,536,000 after buying an additional 338,628 shares during the last quarter.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.